Site icon Survival Dispatch

 Here is what I incorporate into an effective handcuff key for restraint escape designed to open the highest number of modern handcuffs with a single key:

-Caption: Here you can see the comparative with the width of three handcuff shims.
+In the photo above you can see the comparative with the width of three handcuff shims.
 The narrowest shim (right) opens cheap handcuffs, whereas the other two shims could not.
-The center Shim is for shim-resistant dual-pawl handcuffs.
+The center shim is for shim-resistant dual-pawl handcuffs.

 Improvising & Modifying Handcuff Shims